illsio/CS_CityScopeJS_Simulation/readme.md

 # CityScopeJS Table Simulation Modules

-This repo contains several examples for CityScopeJS tables for web/browser environment.
-These modules can be used 'out of the box' with any modern web browser.
+This repo contains a few boilerplate examples for CityScopeJS tables in web/browser environment.
+These modules should run 'out of the box' with any modern web browser.
 Modules are designed to work best with [CityScopeJS](https://github.com/CityScope/CS_cityscopeJS) but should accept any cityIO data if properly structured.

 Modules are built to represent:

 - CityScope grid retrieved from cityIO server on interval